antonynyagah/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+    Document Object Model is a object representaion of html elements in a webpage

 2. What is an event?

+    a interaction a user has with the webpage

 3. What is an event listener?

+    a function that waits for an event to occure

 4. Why would we convert a NodeList into an Array?

+    Nodelists cant use array methods within javascript

 5. What is a component?

+    a collection of html, css and javascript that can be reused for other websites and apps

 ### Git Set up